fipro78/osgi_deployment_options/README.md

 This will by default build the bundles, the application and create the different Docker images based on Eclipse Temurin 17.
 The following profiles are available to build different variants:

+- temurin_11
 - temurin_17
 - graalvm_17
+- graalvm_21
+- graalvm_ce_17
-- temurin_11
+- graalvm_ce_21
 - semeru_17

-To build the Temurin 17 and the GraalVM 17 containers at once, execute the build by specifying the profiles like this:
+To build the Temurin 17 and the Oracle GraalVM 17 containers at once, execute the build by specifying the profiles like this:

 ```
 mvn clean verify -Ptemurin_17,graalvm_17